Real-Projects-Digitalization/ss22-gpteam/README.md

 **EscapePathFinder** is a web platform designed to address the challenges posed by natural disasters.
 By leveraging artificial intelligence, sattelite-, gps- and real-time-data, the platform generates personalized escape routes for individuals.
 Users in emergency situations will recive a text message where they can generate a personilzed escape route.
 ## Key Features
 - **Personalized Escape Routes:**
-  - Generate customized evacuation plans based on real-time conditions.
+  - Generate customized evacuation routes based on real-time conditions.
-  -
 - **User-Friendly Interface:**
   - Intuitive design for easy navigation and quick access to critical information.